 - Parental controls.
 These will enable you to filter out pornography and other inappropriate content.
 You can also use it to set time limits for using the internet and apply age restrictions for games they play.
 Most major ISPs (internet service providers), like Talk Talk, Sky, BT and Virgin Media, provide free parental controls, as do most devices and games consoles.
 Find out more about setting them up here.(link is external)

-- Set the search engine (e.g. Google, Bing, etc.) they use to a ‘safe’ mode.
+- Set the search engine (eg: Google, Bing, etc.) they use to a ‘safe’ mode.
 This means that the search engine will look to block any obvious adult content and not provide it in search results.

 - YouTube is particularly popular with primary aged children but think about the range of content they can be exposed to on it.
 Distressing news stories and other adult content will often appear on YouTube.
 It is all too easy for children to click on related videos and end up watching something aimed at adults so make sure you supervise younger children using it.
 It is also advisable that you set YouTube search to ‘safe mode’.
-Read the Thinkuknow YouTube guide for parents for more information(link is external).
+Read the Thinkuknow YouTube guide for parents for more information.

-It is important to remember that parental controls and filters are just tools.
+It’s important to remember that parental controls and filters are just tools.
 They are not 100% accurate and are no substitute for open and honest conversations with your child.

-TOP TIPS from Parent Zone if your child tells you they’ve seen something inappropriate online
+Tips from Parent Zone if your child tells you they’ve seen something inappropriate online

-- Report it: in some situations, it may be necessary to report the inappropriate or illegal content.
+In some situations, it may be necessary to report the inappropriate or illegal content.
 For advice on where you can report worrying content your child tells you about, read here.
 Talk to your child about how they can learn to report and block content themselves, to help build their digital resilience.